google/traceur-compiler/CONTRIBUTING.md

 [http://code.google.com/legal/corporate-cla-v1.0.html corporation], before a patch can be accepted.
 1. Add an entry to the `AUTHORS` file with your name and email.
-1. Multiple commits are fine in the pull request but once you get an **LGTM** from an owner, the commits should be squashed together.
+1. We will squash all the commits together before pushing.
+The pull request message body will be used as the commit message.